azdavis/millet/docs/manual.md

 #### Comments

-The formatter completely gives up on formatting the file if a comment appears in a place that the formatter doesn't know how to deal with.
+The naive formatter completely gives up on formatting the file if a comment appears in a place that the formatter doesn't know how to deal with.

 The **only** kind of comment the formatter even **attempts** to deal with are comments above declarations, like this: